 By now, we were nine minutes into decompression.
 This meant that we would have to make a series of stops during our ascent to allow nitrogen bubbles in our blood to be processed out of our lungs safely.
 We also had to stop several times so I could keep my ascent under control.
 At these stops, I would secure the line in the crook of my elbow and use my left hand to manipulate the venting mechanism in my buoyancy compensator.
 My right hand/arm was totally involved with holding Kamberlie.
 Once visibility returned, I noticed that her hair was sweeping back and forth across my mask as we moved upward.
-This was initially unsettling but this task requires that one works through and in spite of emotions.
+This was initially unsettling but this delicate diving task required that I work through the emotional challenge.
 I experienced no other ascent issues, except that my arm had begun to cramp from holding Kamberlie close to me.
 At 30' the NPS Divers met us and assumed control of Kamberlie, taking her directly to her family on the surface.
 I now focused on the cramp in my right arm, hoping that the continuous muscle tension as I ascended had not brought on a case of the "Bends."
 By the time we surfaced, my arm seemed very normal.

 When we surfaced, we stabilized and floated there for a couple minutes.
 We both felt OK and swam slowly over to our dive boat to exit.
 Pat Horning met us at the diver-gate and helped us into the boat.
 He is a passionate guy and hugged us both, thanking us for the job and for being careful.
 A paramedic was assigned to each of us to observe us for a while, after which we were to restrict our physical activity for an hour.